Myanmar: Burmese Specialties - Birding Tour

 Day 2-3: Yangon to Bagan

 We kick off the tour with a short domestic flight to Bagan, along the banks of the mighty Irewaddy River in the vast central valley, the traditional seat of Burmese culture.
 The landscape here is quite unlike the lush forests and fields that characterize much of southeast Asia.
 Rather, it is a stark thorny savannah that is reminiscent of much of the Indian subcontinent, or even of Africa.
 We will walk among the countless (there are some 3000!) red brick pagodas that adorn this area, searching for its specialty birds.
 The Burmese Bushlark and White-throated Babbler are usually easy, whereas the Jerdon’s Minivet and Hooded Treepie can be remarkably elusive.
-Other targets in this dry zone will include Rain Quail, Laggar, Spotted Owlet, wintering Eurasian Wryneck, Eurasian Collared-Dove (a distinctive local race and likely split), Thick-billed Warbler, Purple Sunbird, Burmese Shrike, Brown Prinia, Vinous-breasted Starling (of another distinctive local race) and Plain-backed Sparrow.
+Other targets in this dry zone will include Rain Quail, Laggar, Spotted Owlet, wintering Eurasian Wryneck, Burmese Collared-Dove, Thick-billed Warbler, Purple Sunbird, Burmese Shrike, Brown Prinia, Burmese Myna, and Plain-backed Sparrow.
 If time allows, we’ll do the classically “touristy” thing and watch the sun set while perched on the side of a carefully chosen pagoda, making for spectacular photos and an unforgettable spectacle.
 On one afternoon, we’ll take a short boat trip along the Irrawaddy to allow us to explore some grassy islands for species like River Lapwing, Yellow-eyed and Striated Babblers, White-tailed Stonechat, and Yellow-breasted Bunting.

 Day 4: Bagan to Mount Victoria